IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 };

 for (const [collectibleType, price] of Object.entries(collectiblePrices)) {
-  // Do something with "collectibleType" and "price"
+  // Do something with "collectibleType" and "price".
 }

 // Or, if you just need the collectible type, you would use the "keys()" method for (const collectibleType of Object.keys(collectiblePrices)) {
-  // Do something with "collectibleType"
+  // Do something with "collectibleType".
 }

 // Or, if you just need the price, you would use the "values()" method for (const price of Object.values(collectiblePrices)) {
-  // Do something with "price"
+  // Do something with "price".
 }
 ```